AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 If the attacking hash-rate \textbf{isn't} \emph{already factored in}, then \emph{normally} $w_{1|i} < w_{1}$, but it might not be true \emph{during the attack}.
 In other words, significantly more blocks are produced for tile $1|i$ simplex-chains than expected.
 Isn't this the same problem discussed (and solved) in \autoref{sec:reflection-pow-and-pos}?
+The solution was to cap work contributed via PoR.
-If the weight of chain-work contribution (via PoR) is \emph{already} capped, then it's not possible for the attacker to substantially increase the weight of their chain-segments beyond $w_{1|i}$!
+If the weight of chain-work contributed via PoR is \emph{already} capped, then it's not possible for the attacker to substantially increase the weight of their chain-segments beyond $w_{1|i}$!
 We don't need to change anything -- we guard against this already.
 So, in this case, the attacker needs to attack the root tile, too -- this case is secure.